kevin-loehfelm/terraform-onboarding-azure-vault-backed-static-project/README.md

-# New Project
+# New Project with Vault-backed Azure dynamic credentials

-This module deploys resources to support VCS-driven Azure Infrastructure Automation.
-Each deployed workspace is configured to retrieve Azure dynamic credentials for a persistent Azure Service Principal.
+This module deploys resources to support VCS-driven Azure Infrastructure Automation using dynamic credentials.

 ## Azure